Skip to Main Content

 Kingston's Historic Core and Where the Belvedere Sits Within It

 Kingston's downtown accommodation market has consolidated around a handful of properties that trade on the city's Georgian limestone architecture and its position at the junction of Lake Ontario, the St. Lawrence River, and the Rideau Canal.
 Along King Street East, the built fabric is dense with 19th-century civic buildings, and hotels that occupy heritage structures carry a contextual advantage over purpose-built competitors.
-The Belvedere Hotel, at 141 King Street East, operates within that context, earning a MICHELIN Selected designation in the 2025 guide — a recognition that places it in a peer set defined by consistent quality standards rather than star accumulation.
+The Belvedere Hotel, at 141 King Street East, is a 3-star hotel in Kingston, Ontario, operating within that context, and it earned a MICHELIN Selected designation in the 2025 guide.
 Among Kingston properties, that credential separates it from the general market and positions it alongside Hotel Kinsley, S Hotel Kingston, and The Smith Hotel as part of a small, credentialled tier in an otherwise mid-market city.

 What the MICHELIN Selected Designation Actually Signals